Andressa-Evelyn/Graph/README.md

 finding the shortest path from node a to b within a graph (Breadth First Search), calculating the minimal spanning tree of a graph (Kruskal & Prim) and calculating a eulerian path of a graph (Fleury & Hierholzer).
 There are two ways to generate graphs to work with: create a graph from a file or generate random graphs of different sizes.
-For illustration you can display any of those graphs.
+For illustration purposes you can display any of those graphs.

 ## Technologies
 The project is created with: